Personal History: My Story

 1990 - My Marine Corps TOW Missile Platoon was the among the first reservist units activated as part of Desert Shield.
 I withdrew from college, flew to Camp Pendleton, embarked on an LCAC, and boarded the naval ship U.S.S.
 Anchorage (LSD-36).
 Thus began my journey to the Persian Gulf.

-1991 - We hit the beach and I served in a ground combat role during Operation Desert Storm.
-Upon returning home, I was released from active duty and returned to college at Northwestern State University–now convinced that a full-time, active-duty Marine wasn't going to be a good long-term career choice.
+1991 - My platoon executed an LCAC beach landing at Ra’s al Mish’ab, Saudi Arabia with 4000 other Marines.
+We moved into Kuwait where I served in a ground combat role during Operation Desert Storm.
+Upon returning home, I was released from active duty and returned to college at Northwestern State University.

-1992 - My mediocre college GPA allowed me to graduate from Northwestern State University.
+1992 - I graduated from Northwestern State University with a mediocre college GPA.
 I was then surprisingly accepted into the master's degree program at Northwestern State University.
 I wanted to be a college professor.

 1993 - When I wasn't in class, I worked as the Front Desk Night Clerk at the Best Western Hotel in Natchitoches, Louisiana.
 Strange, interesting, and dangerous things happen in the middle of the night at hotels located near major interstates.
 I also taught myself LPC programming while playing Kobra MUD.

 1994 - I graduated with my master's degree in English from Northwestern State University.
 Then I moved to Lafayette, Louisiana where I taught English and Computers at Remington College.
-Back then, people still had to be taught about computers.
+Back then, people still needed computer education.

 1996 - I co-founded Einstein Digital Media, a website design company.
-My partners agreed on the name Einstein because we could leverage the idea that Einstein was super smart.
+One of my partners suggested the name Einstein because we could leverage the idea that Einstein was super smart.
 So smart.

-1997 - Sold Einstein Digital Media to ICON, staying on to manage the website creation division.
+1997 - We sold Einstein Digital Media to ICON, with me staying on to manage the website division.
 Just a few months later, ICON rolled up into a publicly traded professional services company known as Brightstar.
 I then served as the national Managing Director of Ecommerce.

 1998 - Through my role at Brightstar, I helped build websites for companies like Walmart, Dillards, Conoco, Schlumberger, and NASA.
 I also pitched Hallmark & Sears but we weren't selected for those accounts.

 1999 - I stopped speaking to my father.
-I've not spoken to him again.
+I didn't speak to him again until 2021—just days before his death.

 2000 - Although I prepared for the Y2K millennium bug, I was relieved that computers didn't stop working.
 However, I did get stuck with a bunch of leftover disaster supplies.
 MREs for life.

-2001 - I moved to Pasadena, California having accepted a new job where I served in a Senior Product Manager role for SchoolSense.
+2001 - I moved from Lafayette, Louisiana to Pasadena, California having accepted a new job where I served in a Senior Product Manager role for SchoolSense.
 It was there that I developed the world's first web-based grade book for K12 school districts.
-In my spare time, also played Burt Dinwitty in a Hollywood production of Dark of the Moon.
+In my spare time, I also played Burt Dinwitty in a Hollywood production of Dark of the Moon.

-2002 - Although my passing and setting skills were lousy, I played two-man beach volleyball 4 days a week.
+2002 - Although my passing and setting skills were lousy, I played two-person beach volleyball in Santa Monica 4 days a week.
 I endured terrible traffic driving to and from the west side to play all day on weekends and every Tuesday and Thursday night.
-I once even played in a competitive round-robin tournament where I placed 1st–but that was in the lowest bracket.
+I once even played in a competitive round-robin tournament where I placed 1st–but that victory was earned in the least-skilled bracket.

 2004 - I started my path as a professional photographer under the brand Rob Greer Photography.
 I also photographed my first wedding that year.